 - Family history of gastric cancer.

-Remedies to treat H. pylori
+Medication to treat H. pylori

-Other antibiotic options that can be used in cases of treatment-resistant infections are Bismuth subsalicylate, Tetracycline, Tinidazole or Levofloxacin.
+Other antibiotic options that can be used in cases of treatment-resistant infections are bismuth subsalicylate, tetracycline, tinidazole, or levofloxacin.